benjymous/annotations/sandman/sandman.22.md

 19th-early 20th century writer whose creation Sherlock Holmes is listed by Harlan Ellison  as one of the five fictional characters known to every person on the planet (The others being Tarzan, Robin Hood, Superman, and Mickey Mouse).
+Holmes, by the way, has appeared in the DCU universe from time to time.
+He appeared before the Crisis in Action Comics#283, Joker#6, and Sherlock Holmes#1.
+After the Crisis, he appeared in Detective Comics#572 and Eclipso#7-8.
 Conan Doyle virtually invented the "consulting detective" archetype.
 James  Branch Cabell was another early fantasist; Poictesme was his creation.
 G.K.
 Chesterton was a colorful author of the early 20th century; Fiddler's Green took his form in _The Doll's House_.
 Chesteron wrote a book entitled